nacmonad/WhisperHelper/README.md

 ## Features

-- System-wide hotkey activation (Alt+r for 5-second recording)
+- System-wide hotkey activation with two recording modes:
+  - Alt+r for 5-second recording
+  - Alt+Shift+r for press-and-hold recording (release to transcribe)
 - Audio recording from system microphone using SoX
 - Integration with remote Whisper API (compatible with OpenAI's Whisper model)
 - Automatic text insertion into the active application